 At Georgia Family Connection, we help ensure that all Georgians can become—and remain—productive citizens.
-We are empowering our hard-working families across the state to be stable and self-sufficient through two partner initiatives:
+We are empowering our hard-working families across the state to be stable and self-sufficient through partner initiatives such as:

 Partnership with the Georgia Division of Family and Children Services

-After 18 months of laying the groundwork work, the Georgia Division of Family and Children Services (DFCS) began implementing a new evidence-informed Georgia Practice Model for child welfare casework in 2016.
+After 18 months of laying the groundwork, the Georgia Division of Family and Children Services (DFCS) began implementing a new evidence-informed Georgia Practice Model for child welfare casework in 2016.